-Our digestive specialists, Drs.
-Mark Appler and Tom Orli, care for all of your gastrointestinal concerns, treating both routine and more complex issues.
+Our digestive specialist, Dr. Tom Orli, cares for all of your gastrointestinal concerns, treating both routine and more complex issues.

 With specialized care in disorders of the gastrointestinal tract, including the stomach and intestines, we care for everything from acute stomachaches that may require short-term treatment to longer term care of chronic conditions.